UbiquityRobotics/learn/quick_start/unboxing/unboxing.md

 ## Unboxing and Assembling a Magni Robot

 The Magni comes almost ready to run with minimal assembly.
 There are three different version of Magni: Bronze, Silver and Gold.
-Most will come with a Raspiberry Pi 3 computer and software image (Silver and Gold).
-The Bronze version will not come with the computer.
-2 12v SLA (Sealed Lead Acid) batteries should be purchased separately.
+Silver and Gold comes with a Raspiberry Pi 3 computer and software image.
+The Bronze version does not come with a computer.
+Two 12v SLA (Sealed Lead Acid) batteries should be purchased separately.
 An allen wrench (for M6 bolts) will be included in the shipping box.
 In addition a small Phillips (cross point) screw driver may be needed for mounting the Raspberry Pi camera.

-Step 1 - open the box
+#### Step 1 - open the box

  ![Shipping Box](unb1.JPG)